-- The ongoing impact of COVID-19 - Occupancy Continuing implications as a result of Brexit - Inflation: translating into increasing wage demands from staff and increasing energy costs
+- O The ongoing impact of COVID-19 - Continuing implications as a result of Brexit - Inflation: translating into increasing wage demands from staff and increasing energy costs

 Despite these issues, levels of optimism are high, and it appears that manufacturers are looking at ways to overcome these latest challenges.
-Recruitment of skilled staff has been highlighted as a major issue through the last two quarters, but 72% are planning to upskill their existing workforce within the next year.
-A move that could help them retain staff and reduce the need to recruit.
+Recruitment of skilled staff has been highlighted as a major issue through the last two quarters, but several businesses are planning to upskill their existing workforce, a move that could help them retain staff, and reduce the need to recruit.

-Respondents have specified customer retention, improving productivity, and increasing marketing/sales activity as their highest priorities going forward.
+Respondents have specified customer retention, improving productivity, and developing new products as their highest priorities going forward.
 This shows that businesses understand the importance of not only retaining their existing customer base, but also attracting new business to ensure their continued growth.
 The focus on productivity improvements could also indicate that respondents accept there are no short-term fixes for the challenges they are currently facing and are therefore looking at ways of managing staffing issues by investing in equipment and processes to streamline operations.